deanturpin/handt/readme.md

 **Have A Nice Day Trader** is an automated algorithmic trading platform.

-# Modular design
-Each module in the chain processes the result from the previous stage and emits its contribution.
-Each module can be tested in isolation.

-For example: the strategy module takes the list of coins/prices and emits a line for each currency that has triggered a buy: coin name, price and list of matching strategies.
+It takes a list of currency symbols, requests prices for each, runs a library of strategies and generates a web page summary of positions.
+The positions are (notionally) closed if they exceed a sell threshold or expire after 24 hours.

 ![](doc/handt.svg)